Canaã dos Carajás

 Canaã dos Carajás is a municipality in the state of Pará in the Northern region of Brazil.

-The world's largest igron ore mining project, S11D, is being built nearby.
+The world's largest iron ore mining project, S11D, is being built nearby.

 The municipality contains 30% of the Carajás National Forest, a 411949 ha sustainable use conservation unit created in 1998 that includes mining operations in a huge deposit of high-grade iron ore.